filler-co/FILLER/README.md

 # Detailed Overview
 A more detailed outline of the project.
 What does it do?
 Is there a high level list of features?
 If describing a project that has visual features, consider adding pictures or animations of the features and functionality in this section.
 See Adding Screen Captures below.

+## Product Details

+### Theme Selector
+ - Used ThemeProvider wrapper component from React's Styled-Components library to automatically provide a globalTheme prop to all nested React components.
+ - Leveraged global prop with Ternary and Logical && operators to dynamically style specific features.

 ![FILLER_theme](https://user-images.githubusercontent.com/64453175/208257058-7636af62-264a-48e5-a965-8eaf58f8d56e.gif)
 ![FILLER_StylesGallery](https://user-images.githubusercontent.com/64453175/208256043-d043ba4c-bcb0-48e7-aa50-b05251547cfd.gif)
 ![FILLER_zoomMode](https://user-images.githubusercontent.com/64453175/208256560-915badca-bd1a-4404-9500-ac536f11b240.gif)